-Revd Jack Driver-Szekely is Tutor in Theology at St Mellitus College.
+Revd Jack Driver-Szekely is Tutor and Lecturer in Theology at St Mellitus College.
 Jack is one of the few, if not only, born and bred scousers with a Hungarian surname (pronounced say-kay).
 Jack was ordained in July 2022 and spends half of his time as a curate at Saint George the Martyr (SGTM) in Holborn.
 Before training for ordination at Ridley Hall, Jack completed a BA in theology at Kings’ College London, followed by an MA in Christian Theology at Durham University.
-Jack is currently at the final stages of a Doctorate in Divinity at the University of Aberdeen, focusing on how the theology of Karl Barth might directly engage with, and enable the church to engage with Generation Z. Jack is a huge Liverpool fan, loves coffee and loves to bake bread.
+Jack is completed a Doctorate in Divinity at the University of Aberdeen in 2022, focusing on how the theology of Karl Barth might directly engage with, and enable the church to engage with Generation Z. Jack is a huge Liverpool fan, loves coffee and loves to bake bread.
 He is married to Júlia, and lives in central London with their son Zeke.

 PhD Divinity, University of Aberdeen (ongoing)